celo-org/docs/docs/developer/setup/wallet.md

 ## Create your Account

 You are now able to fund an account that you can access using your browser extension wallet.
-You can do this using accounts you create with the wallet, ganache or from the [Celo CLI](/cli/).
+You can do this using accounts you create with the wallet or from the [Celo CLI](/cli/).

 ### Using a wallet